enklu/enklu.github.io/docs/Quest/QuestSetup.md

 ### Navigating Experiences

 After logging in, you will be greeted with a radial menu of all your experiences.
 This is the **My Experiences** browser.
-Activating the back "Sign Out" arrow will bring you back to the login area, while the forward arrows will let you page through your experiences.
+Activating the back "Sign Out" arrow will bring you back to the login area, while the blue arrows will let you page through your experiences.

 ![Login Screen](/img/product/quest/Quest_MyExperienceMenu.png)